ShyamkrishnanNair/e-commerce-react/README.md

 ## Academic Context

-This project was part of my academic projects during my web development course at Suven Consultants.
-It provided an opportunity to apply the concepts and skills learned during the course to a real-world project scenario, helping to solidify my understanding of web development principles and practices.
+This project holds special significance as it was a key milestone during my journey through the Full Stack Web Development course at Suven Consultants & Technology Pvt.
+Ltd, Mumbai.
+Undertaking this project marked a pivotal moment where theoretical concepts metamorphosed into tangible skills and expertise.
+Under the mentorship of seasoned professionals, I navigated the complexities of frontend and backend development, mastering tools like React, Redux, Strapi, and more.
+I delved deep into various technologies, frameworks, and methodologies that shape the digital landscape.

 ## Features